Student-Athlete Development and Well-being

 Summer College Opportunities for Realizing Educational Success

 SCORES is a first-year experience workshop organized by the Department of Athletics for first-year football student-athletes.
-In operation since summer 2006, SCORES prepares freshman football players for academic and athletic life at UNC.
-The program’s format could potentially be expanded to all first-year student-athletes (see Process 4.4 SCORES).
+In operation since summer 2006, SCORES prepares freshman football players for academic and athletic life at UNC (see Process 4.4 SCORES).

 The program includes seminars on academic expectations, exploring a major, Honor Court, budgeting, NCAA Compliance, public safety and community service.
 SCORES seminars take place on Wednesdays and Fridays throughout Summer Session II.
 No course credit is given for participation in SCORES.

 SCORES is not a part of the Baddour Carolina Leadership Academy (BCLA).
-CREED is the first program in the BCLA and is mandatory for all first-year student-athletes (not just football).
+NAVIGATE is the first program in the BCLA and is mandatory for all first-year student-athletes (not just football).

 18.1.4 Student-Athlete Advisory Council (SAAC)

 Each of UNC’s 28 competitive teams has two student-athlete representatives and two alternates on the Student-Athlete Advisory Council (SAAC).
 Representatives attend monthly forums to discuss such topics as life skills programs, athletic department policies, and ACC and NCAA regulations.
 Representatives communicate their team’s perspectives on Department of Athletics issues and report back to their teammates about events and policies that will impact them.
 Members serve as liaisons to the Faculty Athletics Committee (FAC).
-UNC SAAC members also represent UNC in the conference-level SAAC and on the NCAA Division I SAAC.
-Additionally, SAAC leaders have the opportunity to participate in a leadership course offered to undergraduate students through UNC’s Kenan-Flagler Business School.
+UNC SAAC members also represent UNC in the conference-level SAAC and on the NCAA Division I SAAC Two members of SAAC attend meetings of the Faculty Athletics Committee.

 18.1.5 Carolina Outreach